IamjustNick/wedding-site/README.md

 # Wedding Website

-A simple wedding website built with FastAPI and protected with password authentication.
+A simple wedding website built with FastAPI that displays wedding information in both English and Spanish, with password protection.

-This is a dead simple project I am using to test Claude's new coding  assistant features.

 ## Features